dyreschlock/pocket-extras/.github/README.md

 ![Williams 6809](https://github.com/dyreschlock/pocket-platform-images/blob/main/pics/arcade/williams_c.png?raw=true)

-<b>Robotron</b>, <b>Joust</b>, and <b>Defender</b> are some of the memorable and classic of arcade games.
+<b>Robotron</b>, <b>Joust</b>, and <b>Defender</b> are some of the most memorable and classic of arcade games.
 These were all developed by Williams Electronics in the early 80s using the 6809 cpu. <a href="https://github.com/obsidian-dot-dev"><b>Obsidian</b></a> recently brought these FPGA implementations to the Pocket.
 There are 3 different cores covering the slightly different chipsets.
 These cores have been collected into a single combination core.

 <b>**Note</b>: As usual, this distribution doesn't contain the RBF core files.
 Please source them from Obsidian's repositories.